The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A condenser that is dirty will decrease air flow, decrease the efficiency of your system, and increase energy costs.
+A condenser unit that is dirty will restrict air flow, reduce system efficiency, and increase energy costs.
 Before you begin cleaning, switch off your compressor unit to avoid dirt and debris from building up.
-Then, using a garden hose, gently wash the fan blades and coil fins to remove dirt, twigs, leaves, and other debris.
-After washing using a paper towel and sanitation spray to wipe and sanitize the fan blades.
-You should also straighten any bent fins that may have been caused by winds, or other weather conditions.
+Then, with a garden hose and a sponge, gently clean the coil fins and blades of your fan to eliminate dirt leaves, twigs, and twigs.
+After washing the blades, wipe them with a towel and a sanitation spray.
+It’s also a good idea to straighten out any noticeable bent fins, which may be caused by wind or other weather conditions.

 Line Sets

-If your central air cooling system has been in operation for more than 10 years, it is recommended to hire a professional to inspect the line sets.
-These are the copper tubes that connect the indoor evaporator coil with the outdoor compressor and condenser.
-The lines carry refrigerant, and any cracks or rust can cause leaks, which can result in poor cooling and high cost of energy.
+If your central air conditioner has been in use for more than 10 years, you should hire a professional to inspect the line sets.
+These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
+The lines carry refrigerant, and any cracks or rust may cause leaks that will cause low cooling and costly costs for utility.

 Air Filter